spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 1.1: Important Clarifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As described in the previous step, AstroDrizzle creates a single multi-filter detector-level drizzle-combined image for source identification and one or more detector/filter-level drizzle-combined images (depending on which filters were used in the dataset) for photometry.
+As previously discussed in :ref:`singlevisit`, AstroDrizzle creates a single multi-filter detector-level drizzle-combined image for source identification and one or more detector/filter-level drizzle-combined images (depending on which filters were used in the dataset) for photometry.
 The same set of sources identified in the multi-filter detection image is used to measure photometry for each filter.
 We use this method to maximize the